 A good microphone could make a big difference in your live performance.
 You can practice in a studio or home environment all you want, but a bad mic will ruin your performance no matter how well prepared you are.
 However, the equipment you need in a live environment is largely different than the equipment in the studio.

-To help you navigate through the different options on the market, I’ve made this list of six highly capable live vocal microphones you can find right now.
+To help you navigate through the different options on the market, I’ve made this list of nine highly capable live vocal microphones you can find right now.

-6 Best Microphones to Deliver a Great Live Performance
+9 Best Live Vocal Mics - Deliver a Great Performance

-Here are 6 of my favorite live vocal microphones.
+Here are the best vocal microphones for live performance - 9 of my favorite models.
 All of them have different strengths and come at different price points, so you’ll surely find a mic that suits your needs.

 A well-known name in the music industry, Shure microphones have been around since the 20’s.
 Since then, the company has developed an impressive portfolio with microphones ranging from beginner to professional models.